What is a Fail-Safe Brake? [VIDEO]

 In this video, W.C.
-Branham's VP of Engineering and General Manager, Chad Randleman, will walk you through the basic functions of fail-safe brakes and their most common applications.
-Enjoy!
+Branham's VP of Engineering and General Manager, Chad Randleman, will explain what a fail-safe brake is along with its basic functionalities.
+He will also walk through the most common applications of fail-safe brakes.

 What is a Fail-Safe Brake?